Sweet Dog

 Teaching your dog tricksPart of · Teaching your dog tricks

-Your dog can learn to nudge a cupboard door or a drawer shut with their nose, on the word "close".
-The idea: they already know how to touch a target, so you stick that target onto the door, then you only pay the touches that actually make the door move.
+Your dog can learn to push a cupboard door or a drawer shut with his nose or a paw, on the word "close".
+The principle: he already knows how to touch a target, so you stick that target on the door, then you only reward the touches that actually move it.

 Nothing special, you probably have it all already.